 The purpose of these solutions is to provide secure, efficient connections for workers, regardless of where they, or the data they are accessing, are located.
 With the help of SASE, including SD-WAN Work from Anywhere solutions, users can securely log in from pretty much anywhere on any device, accessing data anywhere, whether it be on-premise or in the cloud.
 SASE solutions are great hybrid work enablers.

 Check out our infographic 5 Reasons to Consider SASE for Remote Work.

 The connection between SASE and DX may seem intuitive, but if you want to build the business case, you will have to make the linkage explicit.
 It goes something like this: Senior leaders at your company may envision a competitive strategy based on digital services with customers and employees engaging in remote collaboration and touchless services from any location.
 SASE allows for the secure operationalization of this vision.

 Without SASE, a cloud-based and digital-first strategy can easily increase risk exposure.
-In order for employees to engage securely with customers via cloud applications, there has to be secure connections, deep visibility, and an identity-based approach to data access.
+In order for employees to engage securely with customers via cloud applications, there have to be secure connections, deep visibility, and an identity-based approach to data access.
 Digital services become an attack surface without a secure connection.
 SASE makes such functionality possible and secure on an economical basis.
 Consider that you can’t talk about cloud applications and services without talking about security and the network.